AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 For the CDN log, you can allow-list the IP addresses, as described in [this article](https://www.fastly.com/documentation/reference/api/utils/public-ip-list/).
 If that list of shared IP addresses is too large, consider sending traffic to a (non-Adobe) Azure Blob Store where logic can be written to send the logs out of a dedicated IP to their ultimate destination.

-For other logs, you can configure log forwarding to go through [advanced networking](/help/security/configuring-advanced-networking.md).
+For AEM logs (including Apache/Dispatcher), you can configure log forwarding to go through [advanced networking](/help/security/configuring-advanced-networking.md).
 See the patterns for the three advanced networking types below, which make use of an optional `port` parameter, along with the `host` parameter.

 ### Flexible Port Egress {#flex-port}